BeBe Winans: Solo career

 Winans was one of the judges for a gospel music competition show on BET called Sunday Best, along with gospel duo Mary Mary.
 He was invited to participate in the remake of "We Are The World" to benefit Haiti after the 2010 earthquake.
 Bebe together with Cece and Mary Mary featuring the West Angeles Choir performed on The Tonight Show with Jay Leno.

 In 2012, Winans released The Whitney I Knew, a memoir about Whitney Houston, who had died earlier that year.
 Winans was a close friend of the singer, and sang at her funeral.

 In March 2014, Winans joined British pop/R&B group Eternal at the Hammersmith Apollo in London, to perform the number one hit "I Wanna Be the Only One", as part of The Big Reunion live shows.

+In March 2025, Winans achieved his third number-one on Billboards's Gospel Airplay chart (fourth if including CeCe) with "Father In Heaven (Right Now)" (featuring Gerald Albright), following "In Jesus Name" in 2021 and "He Promised Me" in 2018.
+BeBe, with CeCe, also had a number-one hit on the Gospel Airplay chart with "Close to You" in 2009.

 Legal issues

 In November 2007, Winans filed suit in Davidson County, Tennessee against Eric Peterson, who had managed him between 2002 and 2007.
 Winans's claims included breach of a managerial contract and of fiduciary duties, as well as fraud.
 Winans asserted that Peterson stole from him and took advantage of his trust, stating that in February 2002, "Mr. Peterson induced Mr. Winans to execute a power of attorney, representing that it was required to permit Mr. Peterson to perform his services.
 In fact, on December 31, 2004, Mr. Peterson used the power of attorney to execute a promissory note purporting to obligate Mr. Winans to pay Mr. Peterson himself the sum of $150,000."

-Winans was arrested March 11, 2009 on charges of domestic assault for allegedly pushing his ex-wife to the ground in front of their children during an argument.
+Winans was arrested March 11, 2009, on charges of domestic assault for allegedly pushing his ex-wife to the ground in front of their children during an argument.
 According to a court filing, Winans and his former spouse got into a "verbal altercation" on February 13 about "custody issues dealing with their children."
 On December 4, 2009, the domestic assault criminal charges against Winans were dismissed.
 An AP news report indicates the court action resulted from a pre-trial diversion deal offered by the prosecution, calling for Winans to attend domestic violence counseling in exchange for dismissal of the charges.